 When it comes to the compatibility of these cartridges, they are designed to fit in a couple of Epson printer models.
 To be precise, these will work for Epson Workforce Pro WF-3720, WF-3730, and WF-3733 all-in-one printers, so if you happen to own one or more of these three, getting this ink cartridge package from Office World can be a great idea.

 Page yield-wise, so to speak, you’ll get about 1,100 pages with the black cartridge, while the colored ones won’t lag too much behind with about 950 pages each.
 What’s more, you can rest assured that none of the pages you print out using this cartridge will show symptoms of fading, smudging, bleeding, and other annoying occurrences connected to low-quality printer cartridges.

 Some of the models cited by the manufacturers include Canon Pixma TR4520, Pixma iP2820, Pixma MG2420, and many others.
-The ink cartridges involved include one black cartridge, and one tricolor cartridge, which combined work for a wide variety of printing tasks.
+The ink cartridges involved include one black cartridge and one tricolor cartridge, which combined work for various printing tasks.
 The results will always be even and smooth (sans smudges).

 Now, as far as the yield is concerned with these cartridges, you’ll get something like 2,000 pages from the black cartridge, while the other three colored ones will give you about 1,600 pages each at 5% coverage.